 Reputable health care is available at a reasonable cost.
 Private healthcare insurance is an option that works well for some expats.
 Rates vary based on age and general health status.
 While it is best to do your own research to determine your specific rate, a rule of thumb would be that a healthy retiree could expect to pay around $100 per month for private insurance.
 Expats who become Costa Rica residents are covered under the public healthcare system (CAJA) which has a reasonable rate that is calculated on a sliding scale.
 And there is always the option of simply paying for services when needed – you may be surprised at how inexpensive basic care can be.
 A visit to a Dr. is $50, a complete blood analysis is $150.00

 While we are on the subject of health care it is interesting to note that Costa Rica is often in the top of the World Health Organization’s list of countries in the world with long life expectancies.
 The tropical climate, slower paced lifestyle and access to healthy foods are cited as factors.
 Maybe just living in Costa Rica is a form of health care!
 Many of us have reduced health issues after living here a while!

 What a good advertisement that is for people considering moving to Costa Rica.

+Do you have a question about this article or Costa Rica real estate?
 Please ask about our experiences and any questions you may have!
 We will do our best, from our own experiences, to answer!